 The Vanishing March 3, 2020

-he Vanishing” (1988) is like “L’Avventura” (1960) mixed with one of the more frustrating tropes from the James Bond series, only better.
-The film fortunately isn’t committed to sexy ambiguity in the way “L’Avventura” was, and the 007-style trope it uses for itself pays off, that is if you consider profoundly depressing conclusions analogous to a pay-off.
-The conceit of “L’Avventura,” mostly, is that a woman
+he Vanishing (1988) is like L’Avventura (1960) mixed with one of the more frustrating tropes from the James Bond series.
+Stay with me.
+The conceit of L’Avventura, mostly, is that a woman disappears after

-But Raymond is the movie’s most captivating character.
+Raymond is the movie’s most captivating character.
 With a family at home, and plenty of financial stability, he is the embodiment of Arendt’s on-the-money, everlastingly provocative idea.
-He commits evil both because he’s bored and because he’s solipsistically interested with what kind of effect it will have on him.
+He commits evil acts both because he’s bored and because he’s solipsistically interested with what kind of effect enacting those evil acts will have on him.
 (We find out that, to Raymond, destroying lives provides him with nothing except the ability to, after he’s committed atrocities, think to himself, “I really am a sociopath.)